 Who We Are

-Pre-K Our Way is a nonprofit, nonpartisan effort that helps communities bring New Jersey’s existing high-quality pre-k to hundreds more communities – and the tens of thousands of our state’s 3- and 4-year-olds.
-Created only a few years ago, Pre-K Our Way has worked to establish pre-k expansion as a NJ priority – and to secure funding for pre-k expansion in the state budget.
+Pre-K Our Way is a nonprofit, nonpartisan effort that helps communities bring New Jersey’s existing high-quality pre-k to our state’s 3- and 4-year-olds – and their working families.
+Created only a few years ago, Pre-K Our Way has worked to establish pre-k expansion as a NJ priority – and to secure substantial funding for pre-k expansion in the state budget.
 Our state has one of the best, most successful, high-quality public preschool programs in the country; until the 2017-2018 school year, NJ’s state-funded, full-day pre-k was available in only 35 communities.
-Thanks to a raised priority and funding in Governor Murphy’s first budget – along with strong support from legislative leadership, the 2018-2019 school year has more than 110 communities funded for pre-k expansion!
-However, hundreds of communities are still waiting to provide state-funded, full-day pre-k.
+For the 2020-2021 school year, NJ’s pre-k is in 150+ communities!

 Pre-K Our Way’s targeted community outreach efforts and Campaign for Pre-K Expansion led the way in making pre-k expansion – and funding for it – a priority in NJ.
-Our continued focus is advocacy to maintain the priority for pre-k expansion.
-It’s time to significantly fund pre-k expansion – NOW!
+Our continued focus is advocacy to maintain the priority for pre-k expansion, and Governor Murphy’s proposed FY2022 budget includes $50 million for pre-k expansion!
+Continue substantial pre-k expansion THIS YEAR!

 Pre-K Our Way Ads and Videos

-Pre-K Our Way’s message is direct: It’s time to SIGNIFICANTLY fund pre-k expansion – NOW!
+Pre-K Our Way’s message in spring 2019 was direct: It’s time to SIGNIFICANTLY fund pre-k expansion – NOW!
 Governor Murphy and legislative leaders support funding for NJ’s state-funded, full-day pre-k.
-Thanks to them, there are more than 110 communities with state-funded, full-day pre-k – but tens of thousands of 3- and 4-year-olds still wait.
+Thanks to them, there are 110+ communities with state-funded, full-day pre-k – but tens of thousands of 3- and 4-year-olds still wait.
 Pre-k expansion is NJ priority!

 Watch some of our earlier ads that delivered a simple, direct message from representative NJ children and families.
 The ads and related communication appeared across dozens of websites and other outlets at the start of the Murphy administration and later to legislators and legislative leaders throughout the budget season: Fund Pre-K NOW!